-ADMINISTRATION OF JUSTICE II Course: 540419 (Transcripted) 1 credit
+ADMINISTRATION OF JUSTICE II

-This class will expand upon students' knowledge of criminal justice and law enforcement.
+This college level course will expand upon students' knowledge of criminal justice and law enforcement.
 Students will be introduced to evidence collection, analysis, and forensic examination.
 The role of law enforcement officials as a first responder will also be discussed as well as the duties of police officers.
 Students will explore a range of careers in law enforcement.